Science

 To help the children develop key skills within Working Scientifically and to ensure they are working towards a strong understanding of the different types of enquiry, we use the guiding principles, which are on display in all of our classrooms.

-Royal Institute of Science Show-16th November 2024
+Royal Institute of Science Show - April 2026

 At Heamoor School, we have celebrated British Science Week in a variety of different ways.
-Over the last two years, we have put our super scientists in charge who used all their skills and knowledge to dazzle, and astound, the adults in our community.
+Over the last three years, we have put our super scientists in charge who used all their skills and knowledge to dazzle, and astound, the adults in our community.
 Throughout the week, we developed our science capital as we got 'hands on' with a variety of exciting and interesting experiments.
 We learnt all about the science that underpins the activities.
 We then used this knowledge to host the adults and for our Science Fair.
 It was such a privilege to see all our learners from EYFS to Year 6 enthusiastically, and expertly, allowing their adults to discover the wonders of science.
 We have also been very busy setting up our own school allotment beds.
 Last year, we focused on ‘growing and sowing’ which involved all our children developing their understanding of plants and how to grow their own vegetables.
 This was a really exciting week and the children particularly enjoyed tasting the fruit and vegetables that they were going to grow!

 Pupil Voice